Photo by Jaruek Chairak/Shutterstock

 There are several reasons why you should be aware of your aircraft model, from figuring out how much luggage space you’ll have to picking out the best seat possible.

-Whether you’re an aircraft spotter or mostly oblivious to plane models, it’s likely that you’ve been paying more attention to the type of aircraft you’re flying in, given the recent FAA grounding of the Boeing 737 Max.
+Whether you’re an aircraft spotter or mostly oblivious to plane models, you may be paying more attention to the type of aircraft you’re flying in, given the FAA’s recent clearing of the Boeing 737 Max to fly again.
 Aside from checking for potential cancellations, there are several other reasons why it can be useful to look up your plane type when you make your flight reservation.

 For example, many of the smallest turboprop and regional jet aircraft might make you gate-check your normal carry-on bag to store in the cargo hold.
 If you have the option, you might want to choose a larger plane that typically has larger bins to store luggage.